Spotlight on Counter-Bullying Pedagogies

 Ensure the key competencies of the New Zealand Curriculum and Te Mauratanga; managing self, relating to others and participating and contributing, are integrated into all learning programmes.
 This will be most challenging for the social sciences as the curriculum levels statements focus on conceptual understandings.

 Recognise that the New Zealand bullying data shows much more is needed for the outcomes we seek.
-Check out the BESs for what does and doesn't work and seek knowledgeable expertise to help you build on trustworthy what works evidence.
+Check out the BESs and BES cases for what does and doesn't work and seek knowledgeable expertise to help you build on trustworthy what works evidence.
 Use a teaching as inquiry approach to check that you are countering bullying in your class.